 I don’t know about you, but it stresses me out when I’ve sent a really deep or emotional text about something important to someone and I don’t hear back.
 I stare at my phone waiting.
 And waiting.
 And waiting.
 Then, the type bubbles appear.
 Then disappear.
 More stress.
 If this has ever happened to you, then you can probably relate to the stress that I’m talking about.

-To minimize this stress, try to start by managing expectations and being mindful and respectful of the other person.
+To minimize this stress, try to be mindful and respectful of the other person.
 It’s not healthy to be constantly glued to our phones or expect our partners to be as well.
 So if you know you want to have that important conversation, manage your expectations of how that might look over text.
 If you know that person is busy and can’t respond right away, maybe pick a different time that you can both set aside to give each other the attention you both deserve.

 So, what happens if you’re the one who’s upset and don’t want to respond yet?